react-native-camera/react-native-camera/README.md

 2. Extract everything to one folder.
 Delete "BarcodeDetector" and "copy" folders from Google Mobile Vision.

-3.
-Open XCode, right click on your project and choose "New Group".
+3. Open XCode, right click on your project and choose "New Group".
 Rename the new folder to "Frameworks".
 Right click on "Frameworks" and select "add files to 'YOUR_PROJECT'".
 Select all content from the folder of step 2, click on Options.
 Select "Copy items if needed", leave "Create groups" selected and choose all your targets on the "Add to targets" section.
 Then, click on "Add".

 4. On your target -> Build Phases -> Link Binary with Libraries -> add AddressBook.framework
 5. On your target -> Build Settings -> Other Linker Flags -> add -lz, -ObjC and -lc++
+6. To force indexing and prevent erros, restart xcode and reopen your project again before compiling.

 #### Android
 1. `npm install react-native-camera --save`